 - Delhi – Haridwar/Dehradun (By train/bus to Haridwar, flights also available to Dehradun)

 - Haridwar/Dehradun – Joshimath (approx. 280 km, 10 hours by road.
 Public transport or hired taxi)

 - Joshimath – Govindghat (20 km) – Badrinath (25 km) – Mana (3 km).
 It takes about 2 hours to reach Badrinath from Joshimath.

 Trip Suggestion: Check out our comprehensive guide on The Trek to Gaumukh – A Step by Step Guide

-The months of May – June is peak season for visiting Badrinath and Mana Village, though it is still accessible till early November.
-Monsoon is during July – September and it can be visited during this time too as this place receives less rainfall comparatively.
+The months of May – June is the peak season for visiting Badrinath and Mana Village, though it is still accessible till early November.
+Monsoon is from July – September, and it can be visited during this time, too, as this place receives less rainfall comparatively.
 But roads on the way to Joshimath or Badrinath could be bad or could have landslides during monsoon.

 Suggested Itinerary for Mana Village